Synodic-Software/Soul-Engine/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/xe6bh7hiiofmkh49?svg=true)](https://ci.appveyor.com/project/AsherNorland/soul-engine)

 # What is Soul Engine?
-Soul Engine is a physically based renderer and engine for real-time applications on any system with CUDA (primary) or OpenCL (secondary) support.
+Soul Engine is a physically based renderer and engine for real-time applications.
+It is cross-platform with CUDA (primary) or OpenCL (secondary) support for computation tasks.

 ![Tree Model](Documentation/Tree.png)
-(This is image is produced after 10 seconds of accumulation on a low-tier graphics card)
+(This is image is produced after 5 seconds of accumulation on a consumer graphics card)

-# Features
-These are planned features (partial/incomplete implementations) for aid in the vision of the final application.

-  - Spectral bidirectional path tracer

-  - GPU physics pipeline which includes an FEM solver for all objects

-  - A ray engine which handles ray requests and processes them in bulk.

-  - Sound path tracing with a multi-listener setup.

-  - Shader system allowing for immediate artist controlled changes.

-  - Fiber implementation for task based CPU processing.

-  - Calculation determinism allowing for lockstep networking.

-Completed features:

-  - The ray engine allows for any code to request a parrallel ray job near rendertime.
-Jobs are coalesced, at the cost of minor overhead, and sent into the scene to collect information.

-  - Basic path tracing is available using only diffuse materials.

-  - LBVH implementation is complete

-  - Scenes can be created and sent for rendering

 Ways to interact with Soul Engine beyond this repository are currently being investigated.
-For your propiertery purposes, an alternate license will be also made available once the project is in a decent enough shape.
+For your propiertery purposes, an alternate license will be also made available once the project is near feature complete.

 Check out the currently open [issues](https://github.com/Behemyth/Soul-Engine/issues) for opportunities to contribute!